jcamier/quill-pilot/README.md

-# QuillPilot 🖋️
+# 🖋️ QuillPilot

-> AI-powered writing assistant for content creators
+**AI-Powered Writing Assistant for Content Creators**

-QuillPilot is a desktop application built with Electron, React, and Python that helps writers and content creators produce high-quality blog content using AI assistance.
-It supports both local AI models (via Ollama) and cloud-based AI services (OpenAI).
+QuillPilot is a desktop application that helps writers and content creators produce high-quality blog content using AI assistance.
+It runs completely on your computer and supports both local AI models (like Llama3 via Ollama) and cloud-based AI services (OpenAI).

+## 🎯 Quick Start for Writers

+**Just want to start writing?**

+1. **Double-click** `QuillPilot.command` in your QuillPilot folder
+2. The app will guide you through any setup needed
+3. Start creating amazing blog content with AI assistance!

+*For detailed setup instructions, see the [Setup Guide](#setup-guide) below.*

 ## ✨ Features